 David Ronis, the Karen K. Bishop Director of University Opera, has maintained an active schedule in a multi-faceted career.
 Previously, he taught at the Aaron Copland School of Music, Queens College/CUNY, Hofstra University, and Wagner College.
-With seven National Opera Association Opera Production Awards to his credit (most recently, the UW-Madison production of The Turn of the Screw), Mr. Ronis was named second place winner of 2018 The American Prize Charles Nelson Reilly Award for Opera Directing.
+With nine National Opera Association Opera Production Awards to his credit (including, most recently, two first- place awards for the UW-Madison productions of L’incoronazione di Poppea and Into the Woods), Mr. Ronis was named second place winner of 2018 The American Prize Charles Nelson Reilly Award for Opera Directing.
 He has also directed for Shreveport Opera, the Mason Gross School of the Arts at Rutgers University, Crane School of Music at SUNY Potsdam, Madison Bach Musicians, Four Seasons Theatre, La Musica Lirica, Queens Symphony Orchestra, After Dinner Opera, OSH Opera, and at Manhattan School of Music, as part of their annual “From Page to Stage” series.
 Mr. Ronis is the co-founder of the Baroque Opera Workshop at Queens College and has been a faculty member at the American Institute of Musical Studies (AIMS) in Graz, Austria, Druid City Opera Workshop, Westchester Summer Vocal Institute, Maryland Summer Center for the Arts, and La Lingua della Lirica in Novafeltria, Italy.

 A specialist in teaching integrative acting and movement techniques for singers, Mr. Ronis is a frequent master class teacher and clinician.
 He has given master classes and workshops at Manhattan School of Music, Cincinnati College-Conservatory, Michigan State University, Seagle Colony, Western Michigan University, Classical Singer Convention, University of Northern Iowa, Opera New Jersey, Vassar College, Texas Christian University, University of Dayton, University of Evansville, Princeton University, and various chapters of the National Association of Teachers of Singing.
 He recently completed teacher certification in the Michael Chekhov acting technique through the Great Lakes Michael Chekhov Consortium.